 - Do not share personal details beyond what is necessary for the sale.

-- Create a new email ID for interactions.
+- Create a new email address for interactions.

 - Avoid sending a scanned copy of your ID or vehicle title to unknown buyers.